EthanRudy/BigInt/README.md

 ```

 #### Denominator in Remainder
-Self explanatory helper used in [[Documentation#Division|Division and Modulus]] to calculate the next digit of the quotient in the appropriate step.
+Self explanatory helper used in [Division and Modulus](#Division) to calculate the next digit of the quotient in the appropriate step.
 ##### Source:
 ```cpp
 BLOCK Integer::denominator_in_remainder(const Integer& rem, const Integer& den) {